wrapperband/TrackMeNot/README.md

 ### Running a customised version of TrackMeNot

 Back-up your settings folder, under .mozilla in GNU/Linux.
-Or run the developer edition of firefox in a VM.
+Or run the developer edition of Firefox in a VM.

 #### Install the developer edition of Firefox, to run unsigned applications.